2012 Australian federal budget

-The 2012 Australian federal budget for the Australian financial year ended 30 June 2013 was presented on 8 May 2012 by the Treasurer of Australia, Wayne Swan, the fifth federal budget presented by Swan, and the second budget of the Gillard Government.
+The 2012 Australian federal budget for the Australian financial year ended 30 June 2013 was presented on 8 May 2012 by the Treasurer of Australia, Wayne Swan, the fifth federal budget presented by Swan, and the second budget of the Gillard government.
 The budget was described as a "battlers" budget with benefits geared towards families and low income earners.
 It forecast a surplus of $1.5 billion in the financial year ended 30 June 2013.

-The Gillard Government has emphasised the importance of returning the budget to a surplus so that the Reserve Bank of Australia may be in a better position to cut interest rates and thereby generate positive consumer sentiment.
+The Gillard government emphasised the importance of returning the budget to a surplus so that the Reserve Bank of Australia may be in a better position to cut interest rates and thereby generate positive consumer sentiment.
 Swan was at pains to emphasise that the Bank would set rates independently.
-Swan had also stated it important for the confidence of sovereign debt investors following the 2007–2012 global financial crisis.
+Swan had also stated it important for the confidence of sovereign debt investors after the 2008 financial crisis.

 The budget set up funding for a new National Disability Insurance Scheme (NDIS).
-Measures to improve public dental health care, one of the conditions of support made by the Australian Greens with the Gillard Government were addressed with more than $500 million worth of funding.
+Measures to improve public dental health care, one of the conditions of support made by the Australian Greens with the Gillard government were addressed with more than $500 million worth of funding.
 Carbon pricing and the Minerals Resource Rent Tax were both introduced in July 2012.